Last updated: January 22, 2024

 Top 10 Sauna Benefits

 Please note that the below sauna benefits only apply when using a sauna in a sensible way.
 You should never stay longer in a sauna than your body can comfortably handle.

 1. Relieves Stress

-As we all know, life can be pretty hectic, fast-paced and also stressful.
+As we all know, life can be pretty hectic, fast-paced, and stressful.
 A sauna can help to relieve some of these stress symptoms in various ways.

 The main reason someone would enter a sauna is to relax.
 So before entering a sauna, your mind would typically be focused on trying to unwind, and that’s a good starting point.
 Your mindset is right.

 Similar to what happens when you exercise, sitting in a sauna releases endorphins in the body, due to the heat.
-Endorphins are “happy” chemicals that help to relieve pain and stress and will ultimately make you feel good.
+Endorphins are “happy” chemicals that help to relieve pain and stress and can help make you feel better.